brentjm/automation-platform/docs/overview.md

 - The backend receives the webhook, updates the task status and results in the database.
-- If there are more tasks in the workflow, the backend schedules the next task via Celery.
+- If there are more tasks in the workflow, the backend schedules the next task via database update, which triggers another notification and service call.

 ---